Basic Rules

 Bouts

 A bout is the basic unit of action in a Bouts Scene.
 Each bout consists of an action and, when relevant, a reaction.
-The active participant declares and performs their action β an attack, a sprint, an attempt to interact with the environment.
-If there is a valid target who can reasonably respond, they declare their reaction β a dodge, a block, a counter.
-Both sides roll and compare results.
-If the action meets or beats the reaction, it succeeds.
-If the reaction exceeds the action, it fails.
+The active participant declares and performs their action, such as an attack, a sprint, an attempt to interact with the environment.
+If there is a valid target who can reasonably respond, they declare their reaction;a dodge, a block, a counter.

-Not every action has a reaction.
 A player sliding under a closing door, flipping a switch, or grabbing something off a shelf has no target to push back.
-In these cases the roll stands on its own and the success or failure speaks for itself.
-A clean uncontested action is its own reward β the Guide does not need to fill the silence.
+In these cases the roll stands on its own and the result speaks for itself.
+A clean uncontested action is its own reward and the Guide does not need to fill the silence.
 That said, when it serves the story, the Guide may use an unreacted moment to add texture through narration or have something in the environment respond naturally to what just happened.
 This is a narrative tool, not a requirement.

-Once an action and its reaction β if any β have resolved, the bout is complete and play moves to the next participant in turn order.
+Once an action and its reaction (if any) have resolved, the bout is complete and play moves to the next participant in turn order.

 Resonance in Bouts